-1. On the Add Scan screen (Scans > Add Scan), click the exclusion list link in the Spyware/Grayware Scan section of Step 1 of 4: Select Scan Action.
+1. On the Add Scan screen (Scans > Add/Edit Scan, Add Scan link), click the exclusion list link in the Spyware/Grayware Scan section of Step 1 of 4: Select Scan Action.
 The Spyware/Grayware Exclusion List screen appears.
 2. Type the name that Trend Micro uses to identify the spyware/grayware program that you wish to add (for example, SPYW_GATOR.C) to the exclusion list.
-If you are unsure of this name, visit the Trend Micro Web site to find it: www.trendmicro.com/vinfo/grayware/
+If you are unsure of this name, visit the Trend Micro Web site to find it:

+www.trendmicro.com/vinfo/grayware/